Posted on Friday 27 August 2021

 Another Swedish financial company, Zettle, is now owned by PayPal and offers a completely contactless point of sale system.
 With the simple swipe of a card (or even a tap), small business owners can easily accept and process payments.
 Even better, the PayPal Zettle app provides real-time sales tracking, reporting, and inventory management – all huge incentives for cashless payments.

 Digital payments are definitely king for European consumers, but Canada isn’t all that far behind.
 Experts say that the expected in-store cash usage could drop to as low as 4 percent by 2021.
+Just look at the number of unsecured loans that got taken out last year.
+It's a lot.

 So if people aren’t digging into wallets and pockets for physical cash, what are they using instead?
 There are plenty of options for cashless payments in Canada.
 If you aren’t paying with cash, you’re probably using one of the following: